-Ahmad Jamal’s trio with Israel Crosby and Vernel Fournier was one of the tightest in jazz history.
-Using a system of hand signals, Jamal could cue new sections, tempos and feels without saying a word, leading to recordings that make the band sound almost telepathic.
+Ahmad Jamal’s trio with bassist Israel Crosby and drummer Vernel Fournier was one of the tightest in jazz history.
+Using a system of hand signals, Jamal would cue new sections, tempos and feels without saying a word, leading to recordings that make the band sound almost telepathic.

-Stompin’ at the Savoy comes from Ahmad’s Blues, recorded live in Washington, D.C.
+Stompin’ at the Savoy comes from Ahmad’s Blues, recorded live at the Spotlite Club in Washington, D.C.
 It highlights Israel Crosby’s great melodic bass playing: Ahmad leaves so much open space, the tune is almost a bass solo.
 I’ve written out the head they play and also Crosby’s bassline on two choruses of piano solo.
-Click the links for full .pdf versions.

 Stompin at the Savoy (Jamal arr)